 The order of these motivations varies by consumer type.
 Economics are consistently named as a key issue across consumer markets (CSE for ARB, 2013; Deloitte Consulting LLP, 2010; Vyas, 2013).
 High up-front vehicle costs may act as a barrier, while low fuel costs relative to petroleum are an attractive feature for many consumers.
 Environmental benefits are another key motivator for AFV consumers (Turrentine, 2015; CSE for ARB, 2013).
 In a survey of PEV owners conducted by the Center for Sustainable Energy (CSE), 72% of respondents listed environmental benefits as their number one motivation to purchase a PEV.
-In addition, consumers are attracted to non-monetary benefits such as high occupancy vehicle (HOV) lane access and reserved parking (EPRI, 2001).
-59% of survey respondents reported that HOV lane access was an important consideration in their decision to purchase a PEV (CSE for ARB, 2013).
+In addition, consumers are attracted to non-monetary benefits such as high occupancy vehicle (HOV) lane access was an important consideration in their decision to purchase a PEV (CSE for ARB, 2013).
 Drivers are also motivated by the energy independence that accompanies a move away from fossil fuels towards domestically produced fuels and electricity (CSE for ARB, 2013).